The effect of predation on the dynamics of Chronic Wasting Disease in deer: Discussion

+Of course, whether unique parameter estimates are needed depends on how the model will be used.
+For example, in the analysis presented in this paper, unique parameter estimates are not needed, as we are concerned with qualitative changes in the system's behavior.
+However, in different modeling situations (i.e., generating precise forecasts using a model, or evaluating the impact of managerial controls quantitatively), unique parameter estimates may be important, or at least modelers should be conscientious of possible identifiability issues, especially in the context of wildlife management decisions.

-We sought to limit the complexity of the model considered here, largely to keep the analytic calculations for the bifurcation analysis tractable.
-Given the new findings about the wide range of environmental reservoirs in which prions are found, our model may be overly simple.
+We sought to limit the complexity of the model considered here, largely to keep the analytic calculations for the bifurcation analysis tractable (Section \ref{bif}) and allow the model to be easily interpretable.
+In actuality, some of the model parameters, for example, the carrying capacities, $K$ and $K_w$, may vary over time, as carrying capacities are a dynamic interaction between populations and the environment.
+We assumed constant parameters to retain simplicity in our model and allow for analysis of the system.
+Additionally, given the newer findings about the wide range of environmental reservoirs in which prions are found \cite{carlson2023plants,inzalaco2023ticks}, our model may be overly simple.
 Both ticks and plants have complex, multi-year seasonal life cycles that exhibit phases of dormancy that are cued by environmental signals, potentially inducing a periodic and stochastic component to indirect environmental infection.
-These complex dynamics are beyond the scope of our model, but may be important to understanding the spread of CWD in deer at the level of an ecosystem.
+These complex dynamics are beyond the scope of our model, but may be important to understanding the spread of CWD in deer at the level of an ecosystem as more is understood about the relative importance of different modes of transmission.